 Housing studies continue to indicate that Lexington is in need of new and rehabilitated housing opportunities across all population and income classifications, and that the existing housing market will not reasonably support the expansion or relocation of workers and families to the area.
-The community has an estimated housing vacancy rate less than 3%, compared to a healthy rate of approximately 7%.
+The community has an estimated housing vacancy rate less than 2%, compared to a healthy rate of approximately 7%.

 The 2013 Comprehensive Development Plan provides conservative population projections of Lexington to be 11,715 by 2030, based upon historic and desired growth rates.
-In 2013, the existing housing demand and forecasted growth called for the provision of 900 new housing units by 2030 to accommodate the anticipated/desired growth.
-The City of Lexington committed to the 900-unit goal.
+In 2013, the existing housing demand and forecasted growth called for the provision of 900 new housing units by 2030 to accommodate the anticipated growth; the City committed to that goal.

-Substantial progress has been made to address the housing need since 2013; the City has made strategic investments in land and infrastructure to support housing development.
-To date, approximately 300 of the 900-unit goal has been realized.
-Moving forward, the community will need to provide for the development of approximately 600 new housing units by 2030 (50% owner-occupied and 50% rental units).
-This represents an average construction pace of 60 housing units annually.
+Substantial progress has been made to address the housing need since 2013, with strategic investments in land and infrastructure to support housing development.
+To date, 350 of the 900-unit goal has been realized.
+Moving forward, the community will need to provide for the development of approximately 550 new housing units thru 2030 (50% owner-occupied and 50% rental units).
+This represents an average construction pace of around 60 housing units annually.

-Steps will be taken in 2021 to continue to move housing development in a positive direction.
+Steps will be taken in 2022 to continue to move housing development in a positive direction.

-• South/Southwest Housing Development-Redevelopment Area #5 was established in south Lexington with a plan for subdivision/infrastructure development for new housing, as well as providing infill housing opportunity through demolition/removal or rehabilitation activities in existing neighborhoods.
+• South/Southwest Housing Development-Redevelopment Area #5 was established in south Lexington with a plan for subdivision/infrastructure development for new housing, as well as infill housing opportunity through demolition/removal or rehabilitation activities in existing neighborhoods.

-In 2017, two housing projects in the Southwest First Addition were initiated which are intended to provide up to 320 new housing units phased over several years.
-To date, 106 housing units have developed within the project area, being a combination of single-family, duplex, and multi-family units; including 20 LIHTC units.
+In 2017, two housing projects in the Southwest First Addition were initiated which intend to provide up to 320 new housing units phased over several years.
+To date, 150 housing units have developed within the project area, being a combination of single-family, duplex, and multi-family units; including 20 LIHTC units.

-In 2021, the City will continue to support the goals of the RDA #5 plan, and current projects.
+In 2022, the City will continue to support the goals of the RDA #5 plan, and current projects.